 At the other extreme, monism is represented as Advaita Vedanta (non-dualistic Vedanta).
 Sankara (c.
 788-820), the leading expounder of Vedanta (literally, “the end of the Veda”) philosophy, states its principle insight that the self is One with Ultimate Reality (Brahman).
 Thus, the transcendent I includes the empirical many and the Divine One.
 The triune of Divine One (Brahman), the transcendent I (atman), and the empirical many is a grand unity.
 Sankara was the most influential Vedanta thinker who espoused the monistic framework as defined in the Upanishads – tat vam asi )”Thou art that” or (“Atman is Brahman”).

 Self-knowledge is necessary for the soul to enter beatitude, to be one with Brahman.
 During a person’s life cycle, the caste system prescribed in the Vedas, eliminated the possibility of social movement, from lower to higher caste.
 Self-knowledge focused on one’s place in the caste system and its accompanying duties.
-The soul through its life cycle within a cast sought virtue, allowing reincarnation in a higher caste.
+The soul through its life cycle within a caste system sought virtue, allowing reincarnation in a higher caste.
 In this way, the virtuous soul achieves release from pain and suffering to Nirvana.

 Buddhism was founded by Siddhārtha Gautama (c.
 563 BCE to 483 BCE), rejected the doctrines of atman or purusa and accepted instead a causal account (paticcasumuppada) of the human personalituy.
 The person, for Siddhartha, is a causally connected bundle of psychophysical aggregates (namarupa).
 Kasulis says, “According to Buddhism, therefore, I am not a self-existent being who chooses with what or how I wish to relate to external circumstances.”
 (Kasulis, 62-63) A Buddhist Personalism, the Pudgalavada arose two centuries after the lifetime of Siddhartha.
 Smet says, “The pudgalavadins thought that behind the aggregates or groups (skandha) of mental and physical conditions observed by introspection, there must a substrate.
 Had not the Budda, in a well-known passage, spoken of the ‘bearer of the burden’ – an expression seeming to indicate some sort of ego underlying the aggregates?
-At the same time the pudgala could by no means by identified with the Atman, because it was merely integrating function demanded by the aggregates and expressed by them.”
+At the same time the pudgala could by no means be identified with the Atman, because it was merely an integrating function demanded by the aggregates and expressed by them.”
 (De Smet.
 38) Its teaching came too close to the heresy of the eternalism of the Atman and soon died out.

 Regarding China and Japan, in neither country’s faiths are persons understood as an eternal essence.
 The Chinese, deeply influenced by Confucianism (551-479 BCE), believed that humans elevated themselves to a position through examinations and service.
-The Japanese, deeply influenced by Buddhism, understood persons in terms of their relationships with other human, nature, and the totality of things.
+The Japanese, deeply influenced by Buddhism, understood persons in terms of their relationships with other humans, nature, and the totality of things.
 They held to a hierarchical dyadic view of persons.

-Parallel to the origin and formation of personalism in India, China, and Japan, Personalism in the West began in the Mediterranean basin, and through Christianity it spread north to the Atlantic Rim, northern Europe and the British Isles, and America.
+Parallel to the origin and formation of Personalism in India, China, and Japan, Personalism in the West began in the Mediterranean basin, and through Christianity it spread north to the Atlantic Rim, northern Europe and the British Isles, and America.

 Personalists trace the origin of the ontological nature of persons and their supreme importance as key to understanding of Reality to the confluence of Greco-Roman philosophy and Christian experience and theology.
 Both made significant contributions to the formation of the concept of person